HangfireIO/Hangfire.io/core/index.md

 ### All Types of Background Jobs

-Hangfire supports all kind of background tasks – short-running and long-running, CPU intensive and I/O intensive, constantly running and task-based, one shot and recurrent.
+Hangfire supports all kind of background tasks – short-running and long-running, CPU intensive and I/O intensive, one shot and recurrent.
 You don't need to reinvent the wheel – it is ready to use.

 ---